-Topic Contents Second Temple Period To call the time when the post-exilic Israelites were ruled under the Persian empire Second Temple Period is to highlight the centrality of the rebuilt temple toward the development of the ideologies and theologies in that period.
-We will investigate why and how the Second Temple Period was a time when Jewish literary activities were most vibrant and the formative period that the early Judaism and Christianity's main ideas emerged.
-The matter on how to call this important period in the Jewish history will be raised: Second Temple period is better than the term "intertestamental period" which traditionally regards as a time of silent in Divine revelation.
-Persian colonization and Yehud province In order o establish the historical and sociological context of the biblical books, the history of Persian empire and its colonization program will be introduced and discussed.
+Topic Contents Second Temple period We will investigate why the Second Temple Period was a time when Jewish literary activities were most vibrant and how this was the formative period that the early Judaism and Christianity main ideas emerged.
+The matter on how to understand and call this post-exilic period when the Israelites ruled under the Persian empire will be raised in the class.
+Second Temple period is a term better than the term intertestamental period which traditionally regards as a time of silent in Divine revelation.
+Persian colonization and Yehud province In order to establish the historical and sociological context of the biblical books, the history of Persian empire and its colonization program will be introduced and discussed.
 Yehud as a province of Persian colonization and its significance in the Jewish self-understand and political make-up will be discussed, Different Social Identities of the Jews: Exclusive and Inclusive Jewish Community We will look into the different communities in the Second Temple Period, namely the diaspora in different region, the Golah in Babylonian soil, the returnee and "the people of the land"/local population.
-We will examine how these groups formulated and articulated their ideologies within the Hebrew Bible and their viewpoints on various issues, especially on these communities' manner toward outsiders, either they were inclined toward an exclusive policy or a more inclusive one.
-Aramaic Sections of the Hebrew Bible Parts of the Hebrew Bible are written in Aramaic, the lingua franca in the Second Temple Period.
-We will study the Aramaic section within the book of Ezra and discuss the reason behind this diglossia phenomenon.
-As a result, we will learn how different scholars reconstruct the history behind these Aramaic texts within the Hebrew Bible.
+We will examine how these groups formulated and articulated within the Hebrew Bible their concerns and viewpoints on various issues, especially on these communities' manner toward outsiders, either they were inclined toward an exclusive policy or a more inclusive policy.
+Aramaic Session of the Hebrew Bible Parts of the Hebrew Bible are written in Aramaic, the lingua franca in the Second Temple Period.
+We will study the Aramaic session within the book of Ezra and discuss the reason behind this diaglossia phenomenon.
+As a result, we will learn how different scholars' reconstruction the history behind these Aramaic texts within the Hebrew Bible.
+Temple worship and Temple Personnel in the Persian Period and the Prestly Ideology/Theology As the Second Temple built during Persian period resulted in a re-installment of temple worship in the Jewish religious life, the various topics regarding this theme, from the meaning of temple worship in before and after the exile to the change of activities of different temple personnel in the post-exilic time and their ideology/theology, will be explored during the course.
+Prophecy in the Second Temple period Did prophecy cease during the Second Temple Period?
+How were the old prophecies interpreted during this time?
+This part of the course explores the interpretation activities regarding the divine messages in the Second Temple Period.

-Temple worship and Temple As a new temple were rebuilt during the Persian period, it resulted in a re- Personnel in the Persian Period installment of temple worship in the Jewish life.
-The various topics regarding this theme, from the meaning of temple worship in before and after the exile to the change of importance and activities of different temple personnel in the post-exilic time, will be explored during the course.
-Prophecy in the Second Temple Did prophecy cease during the Second Temple Period?
-How the old period prophecies were interpreted during this time?
-This part of the course explore the interpretative activities regarding to the divine messages in the Second Temple Period. the new understanding of The writing of a nation's past can take many forms.
-We will discuss how the Historiography and its ideology book of Ezra-Nehemiah as a Autobiographical Memoir and the book of Chronicle as a Utopia Literature contribute to the new understanding of historiography in the scholarly world.
-Ezra-Nehemiah-Chronicles as Various themes relating to Christian theology such as Retribution, Christian Scripture Restoration, Canonization and the Pastoral aspect of the biblical books concerning our course will be explored.
+the new understanding of Historiography and its ideology The writing of a nation's past can take many different forms.
+How the book of Ezra-Nehemiah as a Biographical Memoir and the book of Chronicle as a Utopia Literature contribute to the new understanding of historiography in the scholarly world will be discussed.
+Ezra-Nehemiah-Chronicles as Christian Scripture Various themes relating to Christian theology such as Retribution, Restoration, Canonization and the Pastoral aspect of the biblical books concerning our course will be explored.